GerritCodeReview/gerrit-monitoring/README.md

 This project provides a setup for monitoring Gerrit instances.
 The setup is based on Prometheus and Grafana running in Kubernetes.
-In addition, logging will be provided by Grafana Loki.
+In addition, logging will be provided by Grafana Loki or FLuent-Bit and Elasticsearch.

 The setup is provided as a helm chart.
 It can be installed using Helm (This README expects Helm version 3.0 or higher).